Dark Sky Nights

 As a DSP, Point Pelee National Park is committed to protecting the night-time environment from the effects of artificial lighting.
 Educating visitors about the ecological and cultural importance of dark skies are key elements of the DSP program.
-Protecting the dark sky of Pelee will benefit stargazers as well as wildlife.
+Protecting the dark sky of Pont Pelee will not only benefit stargazers, but wildlife as well.
 Many plants, animals and insects rely on the darkness of the night to forage, breed and navigate.
 These activities are adversely affected by light pollution.

-In a DSP, artificial lighting at night is kept at a minimum while ensuring public safety.
-Light fixtures must respect dark sky protocols to prevent excessive lighting and glare.
-Point Pelee National Park is committed to reduce artificial light pollution within the preserve’s buffer area.
+In a DSP, artificial lighting at night is kept to a minimum while ensuring public safety.
+Light fixtures must respect dark sky protocols to prevent excessive light and glare.
+Point Pelee National Park is committed to reducing artificial light pollution within its buffer zone.

 Ways you can promote responsible lighting:

 - Direct outdoor home lights downward

 - Turn off lights when not in use